deanebarker/contentful-webhook-server/README.md

 2. A specific Name (and _any_ Topic)
 3. A combination of specific Topic and specific Name

-This is called "registering" a webhook handler.
+The specification of what combination of these values is required for a particular handler to execute is called "registering" a handler.
 You "register" a handler to respond to one (or multiple) of the above scenarios.
 You do this in one of two ways...

 ### 1. Manual Handler Registration